“My kid is always on their best behavior,” said no parent ever.

 Maybe it is the bedtime or morning rituals you have together, a walk in the park, playing catch, putting puzzles together, building a treehouse, or whatever you feel your child would be interested in.

-Creating a time where your child knows you will be available, can help them understand boundaries and regulate their expectations.
+Creating a time when your child knows you will be available, can help them understand boundaries and regulate their expectations.

 6. Reinforce Positive Behaviors